Antipasto Skewers

 What does antipasto mean?

-Now, before everyone gets too excited, there is pasta on my kabobs.
+Now, before everyone gets too excited, there is pasta on my skewers.
 In case you didn’t know (I wasn’t aware of this until I googled it yesterday.), antipasto actually means “before the meal,” not anti-pasta.
 Ha!
 (Please tell me I’m not the only one who thought that.)

 So, pasta in your antipasto is perfectly okay.